seokyim8/Tetris/README.md

 Objective: Achieving an everlasting Tetris AI through deep reinforcement learning with not-so-complex strategies.

 This project is an attempt to "resurrect" my previously attempted Tetris game application by adding a "self-learning AI" feature.
-All of the Java code used for building my Tetris game has been translated to Python (by hand), and additional libraries (like Pytorch) were used to enable Deep Q Learning for the Tetris bot.
+All of the Java code used for building my Tetris game has been translated to Python (by hand), and additional libraries like Pytorch were used to enable Deep Q Learning for the Tetris bot.
 Details are listed below:

 ### Method Used: Deep Q Learning with neural networks.
-    - NOTE: Most of the following values/strategies were arbitrarily chosen; hence, they are subject to change upon finding a better model-developing strategy! - number of layers: 3 learning rate: 0.001 activation function: ReLU epsilon-greedy strategy: linear (for simplicity) epsilon decay formula: EPSILON_DELTA = (INITIAL_EPSILON - FINAL_EPSILON) / MAX_EPISODE max number of iterations/episodes: 20000 gamma(discount factor/rate) = 0.99
+    - NOTE: Most of the following values/strategies were arbitrarily chosen; hence, they are subject to change upon finding a better model-developing strategy! - number of layers: 3 learning rate: 0.001 activation function: ReLU epsilon-greedy strategy: linear epsilon decay formula: EPSILON_DELTA = (INITIAL_EPSILON - FINAL_EPSILON) / MAX_EPISODE max number of iterations/episodes: 20000 gamma(discount factor/rate) = 0.99